centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

-This indicator will ensure that ReplicationControllers are within defined bounds by looking at the number of ready replicas compared to the desired count, like the `kubectl get rc` can provide:
+This indicator will ensure that ReplicationControllers are within defined bounds by looking at the number of ready replicas compared to the desired count.
+If the `kubectl get rc` command has the following output:

 ```text
 NAMESPACE   NAME    DESIRED   CURRENT   READY   AGE
 elk         nginx   3         3         3       2d19h
 ```

-The resulting output in Centreon could look like:
+Then the resulting output in Centreon could look like:

 ```text
 ReplicationController 'nginx' Replicas Desired: 3, Current: 3, Ready: 3
 ```

-If the service collects metrics of several ReplicationControllers (depending on the chosen scenario), ReplicationController's name will be appended to the metric name:
+If the service collects metrics for several ReplicationControllers (depending on the chosen scenario), the ReplicationController's name will be appended to the metric's name:

 | Metric                                               |
 |------------------------------------------------------|